 - Take some time to make connections between your journal entries, course selections, and vision board.
 Are there any patterns?
 Can you list any career areas that would incorporate your findings?
-Obtain the latest copy of the Occupational Outlook Handbook from your local library or visit the online site at bls.gov/oco/ and search for clusters of jobs that match your interests.
+Visit the Bureau of Labor Statistics online for the latest version of the Occupational Outlook Handbook and search for clusters of jobs that match your interests.

 - Examine specific careers within the selected clusters.
 The Handbook provides a comprehensive description of the duties, requirements, training, and future outlook of each career.
 Select at least ten careers that appeal to you, regardless of your present qualifications.